-LSU Has Scored 13 TDs and 2 Safeties Under Defensive Coordinator John Chavis
+LSU Has Scored 20 Defensive TDs Since 2005, 14 Under Defensive Coordinator John Chavis

-Defensive coordinator John Chavis enters his sixth season at LSU, and the Tigers are annually one of college football’s elite defenses.
-During his tenure LSU has recorded 13 defensive touchdowns, including Danielle Hunter’s 25-yard fumble recovery for a TD against Mississippi State in 2014.
-LSU is 9-1 under Chavis and 13-2 under Les Miles (dating back to 2005) when recording a defensive TD.
-The following is a look at LSU’s defensive TDs under Chavis (since start of 2009 season):
+Defensive coordinator John Chavis enters his sixth season at LSU, and the Tigers are annually one of college football's elite defenses.
+During his tenure LSU has recorded 14 defensive touchdowns, including two during the 2014 season.
+LSU is 10-1 under Chavis and 15-2 under Les Miles (dating back to 2005) when recording a defensive TD.
+The following is a look at LSU's defensive TDs under Miles and Chavis (since start of 2009 season):

 Year Opponent TD Result

 2014 Miss.
 State Danielle Hunter 25-yard fumble recovery LSU lost to Miss.
 State, 29-34